 The main dinghy is a 14' hard bottom inflatable with a 60 hp Suzuki (it flies).
 There's also a second 9' inflatable with a 15 hp Mercury, so we don't get stuck in an anchorage, but get to move around even in hard to reach places and up rivers etc. I love to explore by dinghy and snorkel.
 The Wandrin' Star has it's own air compressor to fill it's 4 scuba tanks, but at the time only dive gear for 2 people.
 Lot's of snorkel gear though

-I have accumulated a bit of knowledge over 30 years on the boat, so your sailing experience is not as important as the attitude to adventure.
+I have accumulated a bit of knowledge over 30 years on the boat, so your sailing experience is not as important as a good attitude and willingness to listen and learn.
 I am however, a terrible cook and my diet is very one-sided, so having someone on board to broaden that a bit and help with the provisioning and galley duties would be a plus.

 The work on the Wandrin' Star has taken a lot longer than I had planned, but its now finally time to sail to the other side of our little globe.
 I love Rock music from the 70th and play a little acoustic guitar myself (as long as the crew can tolerate it).